How do you keep a still gaze on Michelangelo’s David? Well, I did not. Forget about his biblical nature. David is butt-naked!

-Perhaps, it’s no surprise that a group of Japanese tourists giggled sporadically.
-While it was not hard to comprehend why; a quick look at the exhibitionistic piece of marble is enough to arouse one’s imagination.
+A quick look at the exhibitionistic piece of marble is enough to arouse one’s imagination.
 Oh yes!
-Tell that to the young German couple with red beet cheeks or the American lady, who couldn’t have flashed a more mischievous glint.
+Tell that to the giggling group of Japanese ladies or the young Arab couple or the American lady who couldn’t have flashed a more mischievous glint.

 Stealing glances at the statue of David can be all too consuming, especially when you are expected to keep a poker face.
 Of course, the world hails it as one of the finest works of art.
 Endowed with seemingly perfect chiseled abs, the figure’s athletic muscles, looking tense yet elegant on top of a taut torso, veins bulging out on the right hand and voluminous curly hair complemented by a stirring facial expression; in which, if not all, can also be mistaken for an early form of Renaissance porn.

 Right in the heart of Florence, beside a small open piazza and close to a 13th century university, is the Galleria dell’ Accademia.
 Inside this museum, under the fortified dome, is where David stands.
-The statue has proudly been holding court since 1873, after having been transferred from his original location in Piazza della Signoria.
+The statue has proudly held court since 1873 after its relocation from its original position in Piazza della Signoria.
 As a masterpiece, it’s so good, it’s stimulating.
-While postcards of David are censored midway, viewed as obscene (like PG-13), ironically, more people are drawn to see the other half.
+While postcards of David are censored midway, many are even more drawn to see the other half ironically.

-But I didn’t come to Florence, the ‘Cradle of Renaissance’ to see David in full-frontal (this was just my second agenda), rather I was on a quest to finally get my elusive US visa.
+But I didn’t come to Florence, the ‘Cradle of Renaissance’ to see David in full-frontal (this was just my second agenda), rather I was on a quest to apply for the elusive US tourist visa.
 I have heard terrible stories in the past about this process.
-Applicants being turned down and some are even barred from entering the United Sates.
-For third world countries like the Philippines, a strict scrutiny is rigidly imposed.
-Americans even use the term ‘alien’ for those who are planning to immigrate to the land of dreams.
+Applicants being turned down and some are even barred from entering the United States.
+For third world countries like the Philippines where I came from, a strict scrutiny is rigidly imposed.
+Americans even use the term ‘alien’ in reference to those who are planning to immigrate to the ‘Land of the Free’.
 Of all places, to seek an American visa in Florence, why not?

-It was the beginning of spring when I arrived in the magnificent city that straddles the Arno River.
-I was told that complaining was a time-honored tradition here, as hordes of tourists will choke every narrow street and corner.
+It was the beginning of spring when I arrived in the city that straddles the Arno River.
+I was told that complaining was a time-honored tradition here, as hordes of tourists choke every street and cranny.
 Yet, I wasn’t going to simply turn around.
 It was far too late to cancel my appointment at the American consulate.
-So just like the city rejuvenating itself from the long winter months, I was absorbing the crispiness of spring.
-Emancipating myself from any form of pressure, I became aware that the snow-capped mountains from the distance where I stood provided an idyllic background against the terracotta rooftops.
-The church bells tolled in unison with the swallows reciting operas; and locals flinging their scarlet-painted shutters wide open.
-The scenery couldn’t paint a better representation of what is yet to come.
+Emancipating myself from any form of pressure, I decided to cast my gaze instead at the city rejuvenating itself from the long winter nap.
+Church bells tolled in unison with the swallows reciting operas, locals flung their scarlet-painted shutters open as the snow-capped mountains that rose from the terracotta rooftops looked distant and far removed.

-Leaving Michelangelo’s David behind, I continued to wander around, sauntering through the narrow cobblestoned alleyways.
-The bright Tuscan sky began to bathe the city in a wondrous glow making every piazza, cathedral, courtyard and fountain glisten.
-It is a beauty that can be blinding at times offering a window on its past.
+Leaving Michelangelo’s David behind, I continued to wander and navigated the maze of narrow cobblestone alleyways.
+The bright Tuscan sky bathes the city in a buttery glow.
+Piazzas and palazzos, cathedrals and courtyards and fountains glistened.
 For nearly 250 years since the fourteenth century, Florence was the most integral city in Europe.
 It was the center of economy, politics and culture.
-Europe was dragged out of the ‘Dark Ages’ when Florentines introduced the gold florin reinventing how people conduct trade through the use of this new currency.
+Europe was dragged out of the ‘Dark Ages’ when Florentines introduced the gold florin reinventing how people conduct trade as well as policies.
 As skillful merchants, they financed almost everything from industries and royalties, to expeditions and the papacy.

-Yet nothing so exceptional like this will likely to occur today.
-In fact, it’s more theatrical.
-Even though Florence continues to drive growth putting up more medical colleges, buildings and is planning to spend millions redeveloping its lower income neighborhoods.
-While Italian politics seem to be under the whim of powerful individuals, the economy is like a trapeze act.
-The country became one of the first Eurozone victims of the global financial crisis in 2008 and incurred the second-highest level of public debt in the Eurozone by mid-2012.
-If the old florin were to make a comeback, it could probably drag Italy out from the current crisis – but that’s wishful thinking.
+Nothing exceptional like this however will likely occur today.
+While the city continues to drive growth developing its infrastructures, putting up more medical colleges and spending millions improving its lower income neighborhoods like it had done since the time of the Renaissance, a great degree of Italian politics is anything but a trapeze act.
+The country became one of the first Eurozone victims of the global financial crisis in 2008 and incurred the second-highest public debt in the Eurozone by mid-2012.
+If the old florin were to make a comeback, it could probably drag Italy out from the current crisis.
+A wishful thinking at the very least.

 I continued on to the teeming Jewish quarter, jammed with trattorias, botteghe (small shops) where one can still observe artists at work in crammed studios.
-While downing a stand-up espresso seemed to be a past time in this neighborhood, I couldn’t help but fell in love with the unassuming café with brown paper clippings taped all over the wall.
-University students and families dined here while chatted with their hands as we all munched on a crispy sandwich filled with sumptuous ham, salamis, tomatoes and olive oil.
-No doubt, the simpler the food makes for a better taste.
+Downing a stand-up espresso is a favored pastime in this neighborhood.
+I couldn’t help but fall in love with the unassuming café festooned with brown paper clippings taped all over the wall.
+University students and families dine here with gusto, chatting with their hands while munching on sandwiches pregnant with ham, salamis and tomatoes all dripping in olive oil.

-Oh about the US visa?
-I finally got myself one!
-I remember looking out from the American consulate balcony that day, which lies on the gurgling banks of River Arno.
-Further down was the balletic medieval bridge shop-infested Ponte Vecchio, the chess board piazzas, raucous vespas passing by and the modest city drowned in an enduring hum.
-Thinking about it now, I can only find resolve in E.M.
-Forster’s words from his novel ‘A Room with a View’, as he once wrote ‘One doesn’t come to Italy for niceness.
-One comes for life.
-Buongiorno!
-Buongiorno!’
+I remember looking out from the American consulate balcony that day, which lies on the gurgling banks of the River Arno.
+Further down was the medieval bridge shop-infested Ponte Vecchio along with the raucous vespas passing by and the modest city drowned in an enduring hum.
+In the words of E.M.
+Forster, ‘One doesn’t come to Italy for niceness.
+One comes for life’.